binhrobles/ghosts-services/README.md

 ### Locally

 - For local dev, testing, and quick feedback
-- `yarn start` should raise localstack docker container and start the API in offline mode
+- `yarn start` should start the API in offline mode
 - Lambdas are available behind `localhost:4000/dev`

 ### Personal Stack

 - For testing with real/shared infrastructure, integration tests, pre-commit smoke test
 - `yarn deploy:personal-complete` should deploy a personal stack using the machine's `whoami` value
+  - this is actually a 15 min process for this project because of elasticsearch
 - `yarn deploy:personal` to just deploy the functions
 - Lambdas are available behind `ghosts-api.binhrobles.com/{whoami}`
 - Cleanup! `yarn destroy:personal` || `yarn destroy:personal-complete`